Region: Central Palm Beach County

 Public Use Facilities:

 Public use facilities include a kiosk with educational exhibits, a bicycle rack, an accessible nature trail and boardwalk with a wildlife observation platform, two natural-surface hiking trails, and an equestrian pass-through trail across the site.
 Hiking, photography, wildlife viewing, and other passive recreation activities are allowed on the site.
+Equestrian activities are not allowed on the site.
 Restrooms and drinking water are available at Acreage Community Park.

 The natural area is a remnant of the pine flatwoods/wet prairie mosaic that once covered most of central Palm Beach County.
 It contains five native Florida ecosystems: depression marsh, hydric hammock, mesic flatwoods, wet flatwoods, and wet prairie.
 Mesic flatwoods and wet prairie are the dominant plant communities.
 The site was purchased by Palm Beach County in 2001.
 State Florida Forever matching funds for the acquisition were provided by the Florida Communities Trust.
 The natural area is managed by Palm Beach County with the assistance of the Indian Trail Improvement District.
 It lies within the Northeast Everglades Natural Area.